THE MARILYN TRANSCRIPT - released August 5,

 lessons after all of that.

 Moreover, Marilyn was a method actor.
 Olivier hated the method.
-I don't
+I

 think Marilyn would have been all that enamored with Olivier's acting

 methods based on her allegiance to Strasberg alone.
-Moreover, Strasberg was
+Moreover, Strasberg

 nervous about her working with Olivier the first time around.
-The fact that
+The fact

 is was almost a total disaster only makes the likelihood of Monroe working